-Alan Hair, Director.
-Mr. Hair has served as a director of the Company since November 20, 2020.
-Mr. Hair is a mineral engineer and senior executive with nearly forty years of international experience in the mining and metals industry.
-Mr. Hair is the former President and Chief Executive Officer of Hudbay Minerals Inc., a public company he joined in 1996 as a Senior Operations Manager and at which he served in a series of progressively senior roles culminating in the position of President and Chief Executive Officer from 2016 to July 2019.
+Mr. Hair is a mineral engineer and senior executive with over forty years of international experience in the mining and metals industry.
+Mr. Hair is the former President and Chief Executive Officer of Hudbay Minerals Inc. ("Hudbay"), a public company he joined in 1996 as a Senior Operations Manager and at which he served in a series of progressively senior roles culminating in the position of President and Chief Executive Officer.
 During his tenure at Hudbay, Mr. Hair oversaw the successful acquisition, construction, and development of the Constancia Mine in Peru.
-Mr. Hair also serves as a director of Bear Creek Mining Corporation, a public company listed on the TSX Venture Exchange since September 2019.
-Mr. Hair served as a director of Great Panther from April 2020 to December 2022.
-Mr. Hair also served as Chairman of Great Panther from December 2021 to December 2022, and as interim Chief Executive Officer from February 2022 to October 2022.
-Great Panther was a public company that was listed on the Toronto Stock Exchange and the NYSE American until it became subject to a cease trade order issued by the British Columbia Securities Commission.
-Mr. Hair holds a Bachelor of Science degree in Mineral Engineering from the University of Leeds and the ICD.D designation from the Institute of Corporate Directors.
+Mr. Hair has served as a director of Bear Creek Mining Corporation, a public company listed on the TSX Venture Exchange, since September 2019.
+Mr. Hair served as a director of Great Panther Mining Limited ("Great Panther") from April 2020 to December 2022, during which time he also served as its chairperson from December 2021 to December 2022.
+Mr. Hair acted as interim Chief Executive Officer for Great Panther from February 2022 to October 2022.
+Mr. Hair holds a Bachelor of Science (Honours) degree in Mineral Engineering from the University of Leeds and the ICD.D designation from the Institute of Corporate Directors.